DanySK/slides-2024-software-process-engineering-simulation/content/_generator.md

 +++

-title = "Guide for writing markdown slides" description = "A Hugo theme for creating Reveal.js presentations" outputs = ["Reveal"] aliases = []
+title = "Simulation and software process engineering in pervasive computing" description = "Why we need simulation for developing pervasive systems, and how we do it." outputs = ["Reveal"] aliases = []